|

 I mostly carried 20, 50, 100, and 200 KGS banknotes and rarely the 500 and 1000 ones.

-When it comes to coins, a fun fact is that Kyrgyzstan is one of the few countries to have a denomination of 3.
-Thus the coins are 1, 3, 5, and 10 KGS.
+A fun fact is that Kyrgyzstan is one of the few countries to have a coin of 3 KGS.
+The available coins are 1, 3, 5, and 10 KGS.

 The front side of the 3 Kyrgyz Som coin